UC-MSC Cell Therapy Study for Systemic Lupus Erythematosus (SLE) Patients

 Diagnostic Test: - Pregnancy Test

-A STAT serum b-hCG will be performed in women of child- bearing age, within 7 days prior to study treatment.
-A negative result must be available prior to study treatment administration.
-Urine pregnancy tests will also be performed in women of child-bearing age at each study visit.
+A serum b-hCG pregnancy test will be performed for women of child-bearing potential at the Screening visit;urine pregnancy tests will be performed for women of child-bearing potential at each study visit noted above, including on Day 0 prior to study treatment.
 Pregnancy tests are not required for women unable to become pregnant for one of the following reasons: Menopause confirmed by healthcare provider, verbally reported by a participant that she has had her uterus or both ovaries or both fallopian tubes removed.

 Diagnostic Test: - Urinalysis